paranerd/learning-kubernetes/persistent-volume-read-write-many/README.md

-# Persitent Volume with ReadWriteMany access
+# Kubernetes Snippet: Persitent Volume with ReadWriteMany access

 This is to demonstrate how to mount a Persistent Volume with ReadWriteMany access.